ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-6. Derive the maximum likelihood estimator of an exponential distribution.
+Q. Derive the maximum likelihood estimator of an exponential distribution.